 Covered by conjunctiva, this transparent mucous membrane is designed to aid in lubricating the eye.
 Thicker nearer the optic nerve, its job is to protect.
 There are three distinct divisions to the sclera: episclera which is the loose connective tissue just beneath the conjunctiva; the sclera proper which is the dense white portion of tissue that gives it the color; and finally, the lamina fusca which is the innermost zone that is comprised of elastic fibers.

-There are a few abnormalities that are associated with the actual sclera.
+There are a few abnormalities that are associated with the actual sclera and this is common in those people who uses computers like web developer

 A few of these are genetic and may include the following: